 Custom Domains

 When you create a reverse proxy service, you need to assign it a domain.
 NetBird provides built-in domains that are automatically available for every account, and also supports custom domains where you bring your own domain name.
-This page explains how both types work and walks you through adding and validating a custom domain.
+This page explains how both types work and walks you through adding and verifying a custom domain.

 Built-in domains